Anandham Vilayadum Veedu: Plot

-Periya Aambalai (Joe Malloori) plays an elderly man who has four children, Kasi (Saravanan), Pazhanisamy (Vignesh), Dharmaraj (Snehan) and a daughter with his deceased first wife.
-Muthupandi (Cheran), Chella, Selvam (Soundararaja) and Mahesh are his sons with his second wife.
-Kasi has two children, Sakthivel (Gautham Karthik) and Venpa.
-Muthupandi is very affectionate towards his half brother Kasi and also employs his nephew Sakthivel in his lorry business.
-Karuppan(Daniel Balaji) is an evil money lender who loses his business due the brothers working hard, helping one another and waits for an opportunity to destroy them.
-When Venba gets pregnant after marriage Kasi decides to have the childbirth in their home but since its in a bad shape he decides to build a new house.
-Muthupandi offers his land to Kasi who in return promises to build a house for the entire family of thirty members.
-The construction begins and Karuppan starts plotting against them and creates rifts between the half brothers.
+Periya Aambalai (Joe Malloori) is an elderly man who has four children: three sons - Kasi (Saravanan), Pazhanisamy (Vignesh), Dharmaraj (Snehan) - and a daughter with his deceased first wife; and four sons - Muthupandi (Cheran), Azhagar (Nakkalites Chella), Selvam (Soundararaja), and Mahesh - with his second wife.
+Kasi has two children: Sakthivel (Gautham Karthik) and Selvi (Venba).
+Sakthi is in love with his friend Viji (Shivathmika Rajashekar).
+Muthupandi is very affectionate towards his half-brother Kasi and also employs his nephew Sakthi in his lorry business.
+However, Azhagar and Selvam have a grudge against their half brothers.
+Also, Muthupandi’s wife Vairam (Suzane George) hates Muthupandi’s closeness to his half brothers.
+Karuppan (Daniel Balaji) is an evil moneylender who loses his lorry business due to the growth of Muthupandi’s business and waits for an opportunity to destroy Muthupandi and his family.

+When Selvi gets pregnant after marriage, Kasi decides to have the childbirth in their house, but since it is in bad shape, he decides to build a new house.
+Muthupandi offers his land to Kasi, who in return promises to build a house for the entire family of 30 members.
+The construction begins, and Karuppan starts plotting against them and creating rifts between the half-brothers.
+Karuppan sends some of his men as construction workers to instigate misunderstandings among the brothers, but Muthupandi solves them and manages the construction to proceed well.
+However, Azhagar and Selvam join hands with Karuppan and want the house construction to be stopped.
+One day, Muthupandi falls off from the stairs in the construction site and is hospitalized.
+During this time, a fight ensues between the half-brothers, and the construction activity gets stopped as per Karuppan’s plans.
+Muthupandi recovers and is shocked to know that the construction is halted.
+He gets furious and shouts at his wife and brothers.
+Muthupandi also reveals a flashback describing the reason for his closeness with Kasi.